pjsalinas/Coursera-Getting-and-Cleaning-Data/README.md

 Getting And Cleaning Data

-Program Assignments for the Coursera.com course Getting and Cleaning Data
+Program Assignments for the Coursera.com path The Scientist Toolbox

 For the Period Started in February 2015